 Why do you need to video-record my child?
 Who will see the video?

 Your child will be video-recorded so we can code the session after it is over for his/her responses.
 All videos are confidential, and will only be seen by members of our research team.
 Once your child’s responses have been coded, the videos will be erased.

 Who are members of your research team?

 Our Principal Investigator is Dr. Leher Singh.
-The research team consists of PhD students Ms. Charlene Fu and Ms. Dilu Wewalaarachchi, research assistants and undergraduate thesis students.
+The research team consists of postdoctoral fellows Ms. Dilu Wewalaarachchi, Ms. Ooi Seok Hui, PhD student Ms. Shruthilaya Ramachandran, research assistants and undergraduate thesis students.